This brand new CRNA Program is worth looking into!

 Due to the extensive time commitment, it is very difficult, if not impossible to work even on a part time basis during the program.

 Do they accept any graduate transfer credit?

 They accept up to 2 courses of graduate transfer credit.
 Syllabi are evaluated after admission to the program.

 Do they accept transfer students from other Nurse Anesthesia programs?

 Transfer requests are evaluated on an individual basis

 Once I’m accepted, how can I best prepare for the CRNA Program?

-Students admitted to cohort beginning in January 2012 may take several nursing core courses in the summer and fall semesters before the actual program begins.
+Students admitted to cohort have a full year to complete all six core nursing courses if they desire.
+This will allow the student more time to focus on nurse anesthesia courses and clinical rotations during the program.
 According to current students, taking these courses before entering full-time into the nurse anesthesia program substantially decreases student stress.

 All information given on this site about Otterbein University’s Nurse Anesthetist Program was taken directly from their website.

 *This page was updated December 14th, 2016*